Vegetable and Chickpea Patties Recipe

 Drain onion and zucchini mixture on paper towels, pressing down lightly to remove any excess liquid that could make the patties watery.

-Place chickpeas, bread, peanut butter, egg yolk and curry powder in a food processor and process on low speed, until mixture forms a dry paste.
+Place chickpeas, bread, peanut butter, egg yolk, curry powder and salt in a food processor and process on low speed, until mixture forms a dry paste.

 Stir chickpea mixture, onion and zucchini mixture, herbs and sesame seeds together in a large bowl until combined.
 Add diced vegetables and mix gently, trying not to break up the vegetables.